Breast-feeding nutrition: Tips for moms

 Do I need extra calories while breast-feeding?

-Yes, you might need to eat a little more — about an additional 400 to 500 calories a day — to keep up your energy.
+Yes, you might need to eat a little more — about an additional 330 to 400 calories a day — to give you the energy and nutrition to produce milk.

 To get these extra calories, opt for nutrient-rich choices, such as a slice of whole-grain bread with a tablespoon (about 16 grams) of peanut butter, a medium banana or apple, and 8 ounces (about 227 grams) of yogurt.